 Cranfield is leading the £7.8m EPSRC funded REMS Centre for Doctoral Training (CDT), which is:

-- Admitting ten new students each year for five years starting in October 2014
+- Admitting ten new students each year for five years;

 - A collaborative partnership between Cranfield University and the University of Oxford.